USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 ## 3.7 Install a Message Passing Interface (MPI) library
 -----
 The MPI library is used to create parallel (multiple processor) applications of CMAQ.
 CMAQ has been tested with the [OpenMPI](https://www.open-mpi.org), [MVAPICH2](http://mvapich.cse.ohio-state.edu), and the [Intel MPI](https://software.intel.com/en-us/intel-mpi-library) libraries.
-This example shows how to install OpenMPI on a Linux system with, C-shell, GCC and Gfortran are below.
+This example shows how to install OpenMPI on a Linux system with C-shell, GCC and Gfortran.
 These instructions are an example and we recommend using the latest release available at the time of your CMAQ installation.

-nstall on Debian/Ubuntu Linux:
+Install on Debian/Ubuntu Linux:

 ```
 sudo apt-get install openmpi openmpi-devel